Sayitobar/Audio-Visualizer/README.md

 ## Cons (These could be optimized)
 * Becomes very RAM intensive, if audio files are longer than 2 minutes.
+It even gives RAM error sometimes.
+In that case, it is recommended to split audio file and visualize it in segments.
 * Requires some relatively hard-to-install modules

 ## Example